JoshuaJewell/Custom-Ipsum/README.md

 </div>

 # Custom Ipsum
-Placeholder text generator using markov chain and too many assumptions about the English language.
+Placeholder text generator using markov chains; one method assuming too much about the English language, the other assuming nothing about anything.
+Some fairly cool principles in here though, I would hazard a guess that this is the most advanced program of its type (as long as you maintain a very narrow view of what NLP can mean - c'mon LLM's don't count, do they?).

 ## Disclaimer
 `fineweb-top5000.tensordict` was generated using the top 5000 entries sorted by language score from the <a href="https://huggingface.co/datasets/HuggingFaceFW/fineweb">🍷 FineWeb dataset</a> (Penedo _et al._ 2024). `samplemerged@7E-4.tensordict` also contains these weights at a ratio of 7.0x10-4 into my own data.
 Therefore, I assume no liability for any issues arising from these model's outputs.
 The data may contain inappropriate content and are not intended for critical decision-making, and I advise against relying on them for such purposes.